fermyon/developer/content/spin/v2/managing-templates.md

 ### Installing From the Spin Git Repository

-To install templates from the Spin Git repository, run `spin templates install --git`:If you prefer a shorter command, you can just pass the repository id instead of the full URL:
+To install templates from the Spin Git repository, run `spin templates install --git`:

 <!-- @selectiveCpy -->